NickBarreto/slash-consonance/README.md

 Add a new custom intergration to your team's Slack.
 Specifically, a slash command.

+UPDATE: It looks like Slack have just changed how these are setup, and generally they want new slash commands to be added as Slack Apps.
+This isn't how this code is setup at the moment, so for now you should create you new slash command [here](https://my.slack.com/apps/A0F82E8CA-slash-commands).
+This app may be changed to conform to the new Slack App setup soon.

 Fill in the required fields.
 Use something sensible for the command, such as '/bibliocloud'.
 The URL should point to the heroku app you just created: `https://<yourappname>.herokuapp.com`.
 Method: `POST`.
 I gave the intergration the same name and icon that we use for the Bibliocloud changes bot.

 Press `Add Slash Command Intergration`.